-Apple Cider Vinegar (ACV) is a traditional tonic made from fermented apples.
+Apple Cider Vinegar (ACV) is a traditional health tonic made from fermented apples.

-To meet strict organic standards, the apples, from Devon orchards, have had absolutely no pesticides or herbicides used on them whatsoever.
-The vinegar is made under strict conditions using only a traditional, tried and tested method.
+To meet strict organic standards, the apples we use from Devon orchards have had absolutely no pesticides or herbicides used on them whatsoever.
+The vinegar is made under strict conditions using only traditional, tried and tested methods.

 "Commercially produced apple cider vinegar is highly refined and processed and is not a truly traditional ACV".